Remuneration and Nomination Committee Charter

 - set and review separately, the policies and practices of the Company regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior management.
 The Committee may take into account the performance review of senior managers when setting and/or reviewing their remuneration;

 - review all components of the remuneration framework of the Chief Executive Officer and such other senior managers as the Board may from time to time determine.
 The components may include base salary, reimbursable expenses, bonuses, entitlements under employee incentive plans, any equity based remuneration, and all other entitlements and benefits arising from their employment.
-In reviewing and recommending such matters, the Committee shall consider such matters as it deems appropriate, including the Company’s financial and operating performance, the alignment of the interests of the executive officers and the Company’s shareholders, the performance of the Company’s ordinary shares and the Company’s ability to attract and retain qualified individuals.
+In reviewing and recommending such matters, the Committee shall consider such matters as it deems appropriate, including the Company’s financial and operating performance, the alignment of the interests of the executive officers and the Company’s shareholders, the performance of the Company’s ordinary shares, independent benchmarking of Company’s remuneration plan and the Company’s ability to attract and retain qualified individuals.
 The Chief Executive Officer may not be present during voting or deliberations about his or her compensation.;

 - annually review the remuneration policy and all components of the remuneration of the non-executive directors.
 Such components shall include base fees, supplemental fees for undertaking additional duties, reimbursable expenses, entitlements on retirement from or termination of Board membership, any equity incentives, the process by which any pool of directors’ fees which has been approved by shareholders is allocated to directors, and all other benefits and entitlements arising from their directorships;

 - review the terms of employment contracts for the personnel referred to above;